PayEx/PayEx.EPi.Commerce.Payment/README.md

 ##[[↑]](#toc) <a name='install'>Installing the PayEx payment provider</a>

 ###Step 1###
-Download the EPiServer.Business.Commerce.Payment.PayEx package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
+Download the PayEx.EPi.Commerce.Payment​ package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
 Add the package to your **Web project**.

 ###Step 2###
-Download the EPiServer.Business.Commerce.Payment.PayEx.CommerceManager package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
+Download the PayEx.EPi.Commerce.Payment​.CommerceManager package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
 Add the package to your **Commerce Manager project**.

 ###Step 3###
 Build your project and browse to the website